zhiminxiong/renderdoc/docs/getting_started/features.rst

 * Custom visualisation shader support - e.g. decode custom packed formats or gbuffers.
 * Hot shader editing and replacement.
+* Pixel history support to determine the set of changes of a given pixel.
 * Auto-range fitting to min/max values in texture data, and histogram display.
 * Simple per-action timings and tabular view of GPU counter data.
 * Python scripting console with full documented API, giving complete access to RenderDoc internals, core data structures, and the Qt UI itself.